Call for evidence

 Call for written evidence

-The Commission on Crime and Problem Gambling began its investigations with a call for written evidence, receiving submissions from academics, practitioners and policy makers within the criminological, legal and health disciplines; the gambling industry; and people who are expert by experience.
+The Commission on Crime and Gambling Related Harms began its investigations with a call for written evidence, receiving submissions from academics, practitioners and policy makers within the criminological, legal and health disciplines; the gambling industry; and people who are expert by experience.

 The written evidence submissions were used for internal purposes to inform and guide the work of the Commission.
 The written evidence covered a broad range of areas including prevalence, the nature of offences, the regulatory context and generic and criminal justice responses to gambling harm and gambling-related crime.
 They also identify numerous gaps in research and made proposals for future work.